SvSAN Data Encryption FAQ

 SvSAN Data Encryption uses the XTS-AES-256 cipher.

-SvSAN Data Encryption uses a military grade cryptographic cipher (XTS-AES-256) that is FIPS 140-2 (Level 1) compliant and meets HIPAA, PCI DSS and SOX standards.
+It utilizes a military grade cryptographic cipher (XTS-AES-256) that is FIPS 140-2 compliant and meets HIPAA, PCI DSS and SOX standards.

-However, the SvSAN Data Encryption feature is not currently FIPS 140-2 validated.
+However, SvSAN itself is not currently FIPS 140-2 validated.

 Gartner defines Enterprise Key Management (EKM) as: